 Dynatect: Purposes of Steel CoversAugust 17th, 2017

 When the cutters on a manufacturing station spit out metal shavings, telescopic steel covers slide in place as a protection system.
 Built from boxed segments of sheet steel, the alloy-toughened covers act as a shield when a workstation machine head kicks out hot chips and coolant spray.
-Dynatech, yet another Enkosi partner, produces this active equipment protection solution, which begs the question: how do steel covers operate?
+Dynatect, yet another ENKOSI partner, produces this active equipment protection solution, which begs the question: how do steel covers operate?

 Dynatect: An Active Equipment Protection Solution

 Unlike their passive product relatives, telescopic steel covers retract and extend according to the positional coordinates of an axial tool head.
-That manufacturing head is spinning and cutting, drilling and tappinging, hot metal slices from a workpiece.
+That manufacturing head is spinning and cutting, drilling and tapping, hot metal slices from a work piece.
 That’s some dynamic activity that’s taking place in there.
 Left to its own devices, without any kind of a guarding mechanism, the by-products of this operation can look somewhat forceful, which is why we build armoured screens to slot into place between this dynamic site and the machine guide environment.

 Precision-Controlled Guide Mechanisms